mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 ## Part one - Exploring concepts of abstract and concrete knowledge frameworks in relation to Game Design Patterns

+1. Recap  concepts of abstraction
+2. Link to data
+3. Then begin practical use of this take - tinkering pedagogy

 <!-- 1.
 Recap, GDPs as a Germ cell, Exploring CHAT concepts of abstraction
 2. Locating TADS in this perspective, via 3GAT concept of expansion via double stimulation and TADS